-Bloomfield holds licences under the Water Act 1912 and the Water Management Act 2000 for the operation of extraction and monitoring bores relevant to the site.
-Water licences applicable to mine dewatering of the open cut operations, surface water extraction and groundwater monitoring are summarised in Appendix D.
+Bloomfield holds licences under the Water Act 1912 and the Water Management Act 2000 for the assessed impacts to both groundwater and surface water due to mining operations and also for the monitoring of groundwater and surface water boreholes and piezometers relevant to the site.
+Water licences applicable to mining operations and monitoring bores are summarised in Appendix D.